1982–83 NC State Wolfpack men's basketball team: National championship game

 The move, however, failed for two reasons.
 One, it deviated from Houston's strength by abandoning their strategy of pushing the ball up the court.
 Second, it enabled Valvano to go to his fallback option of extending the game by fouling.
-Exacerbating the situation was the fact that Houston, as high powered offensively as it was, had not been a strong free-throw shooting team during the season.
+Exacerbating the situation was that Houston, as high powered offensively as it was, had not been a strong free-throw shooting team during the season.
 As such, the Wolfpack were able to both force the Cougars into mistakes and take advantage of the missed free throws to chip away at Houston's advantage.
 NC State outscored Houston 17–10 in the eight minutes that followed and tied the game at 52.

 On what would be Houston's last possession, Valvano called for his defenders to sit back and let Cougars point guard Alvin Franklin advance the ball and begin passing it around.
 Lewis wanted to keep the ball in the hands of Drexler and sophomore forward Reid Gettys, his two best foul shooters, to try and force them to foul either one of those two players and for anyone else to quickly give it up once they had the ball.
 Valvano instead wanted Franklin, a freshman, to take the shots and instructed his players to foul him once he got the ball back.
 Franklin received the ball with 1:05 left but instead of immediately passing it, as he had done already on the play, he held the ball for an additional second.
 Wolfpack senior point guard Dereck Whittenburg took advantage of Franklin's momentary lapse in concentration and committed the foul to send Franklin, a 63% free throw shooter, to the line for a one-and-one.
-The idea, as later stated by Whittenburg and fellow senior Thurl Bailey years later, was to not only put a poor foul shooter on the line but force Franklin, as the youngest starter on the squad, to face the enormity of the moment with a sellout crowd at The Pit and millions of viewers watching at home.
+The idea, as later stated by Whittenburg and fellow senior Thurl Bailey years later, was to not only put a poor foul shooter on the line but force Franklin, as the youngest starter on the squad, to face the enormousness of the moment with a sellout crowd at The Pit and millions of viewers watching at home.
 Whatever the idea may have ultimately been, it worked as Franklin missed the shot.
 NC State took the rebound and with 44 seconds on the clock, Valvano called a time out and drew up a final play for his point guard Whittenburg to take the last shot.